Use these tips to get the best iPhone pictures of your Airstream Travel Trailer and the world around you on your next road trip.

-One of the best things you can possibly do is talk to the people around you, especially the rangers… not only do they know the park incredibly well, they also know the latest news, safety information, what roads are open/closed and they’re passionate about helping people like you experience the beautiful world around you.
+One of the best things you can possibly do is talk to the people around you, especially the rangers.
+Not only do they know the park incredibly well, they also know the latest news, safety information, what roads are open/closed, they’re also passionate about helping people like you experience the beautiful world around you.

 Shot on iPhone XS - Arches National Park

 Tip 4: Get a great group photo using Apple Watch.

 One of my favorite features of the Apple Watch is its ability to remotely view and trigger the camera on your iPhone.
 Simply open the Camera app on your Apple Watch and it will connect to your synced Apple Watch.
 You can even preview what your iPhone camera sees on your Watch.

 Pro Tip: You could just prop your iPhone on a rock but it’s much better to have a small lightweight tripod for your iPhone instead.
 I love the Ultrapod II + Studio Neat Glif.
 I’ve used nearly all the iPhone tripod solutions and this is by far the best.

 Sometimes a picture may appear too bright or dark on your iPhone screen.
 There are a couple of simple ways to make adjustments.
 Start by tapping the area of the screen that is most important.
 When you do this, the iPhone will focus and adjust exposure for the area you tapped.